Why drink water?

 Use water from the cold water tap for drinking and cooking.
 Hot water systems may contain more dissolved minerals and metals, due to the heating process.

 Copper pipes are used extensively in plumbing systems in Australia (and internationally).
 Drinking water can contain elevated metals such as copper and sometimes lead when left standing in pipes for extended periods.
 In this case, it is a good idea to flush cold taps for 2-3 minutes before using the water for drinking or cooking.
 This will lower the levels of copper and other metals that may be present in the water.
 This ‘first-flush’ of water can be used for washing up, watering plants, or other non-drinking uses.
+The Environmental Health Standing Committee (enHealth) also recommends flushing cold water taps used for drinking and cooking for about 30 seconds first thing in the morning to draw fresh water through the tap (see enHealth Guidance Statement - Lead in drinking water from some plumbing products).

 What about filtering tap water?